OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Microsoft.PowerShell.Utility.md

 Adds custom properties and methods to an instance of a PowerShell object.

 ### [Add-Type](Add-Type.md)
-Adds a Microsoft .NET Framework class in a PowerShell session.
+Adds a Microsoft .NET class to a PowerShell session.

 ### [Clear-Variable](Clear-Variable.md)
 Deletes the value of a variable.